ivy-net/ivynet-docs/docs/avsGuide/Overview.md

 - Assign a unique name to your Docker image
 - Use Semantic Versioning for updates
 - Expose a metrics port through bridge network mode, not host network mode to avoid conflicts
+- Make quorum registration happen after the AVS has been booted up, not before

 ### Integration Request